 Create new professional opportunities for teachers, administrators, school staff.

 How do charter schools differ from traditional public schools?

 Charter schools are held accountable for how well they educate children in a safe and responsible environment based on the terms of their charter.
-They are judged on how well they meet the student achievement goals established by their charter, and how well they manage the fiscal and operational responsibilities entrusted to them.
+They are judged on how well they meet the student achievement goals established by their charter and how well they manage the fiscal and operational responsibilities.
 If they fail to deliver, they will be closed.
 Parents, teachers, community groups, organizations, or individuals interested in creating additional educational opportunities for children can start charter schools.
-Local and state school boards, colleges and universities, can sponsor them.
+Local and State school boards, colleges and universities, can sponsor them.

 How are charter schools funded?

-Charter schools are public schools and like other public schools, they receive public funding from the City and State.
+Charter schools are public schools, and like other public schools, they receive public funding from the City and State.
 Their funding is based on the number of students attending.
-As public schools, charter schools are eligible for federal funds that are available to traditional public schools, such as IDEA and Title I and II funds.
-However, in a number of states, they do not receive the full equivalent of their district counterparts.
+As public schools, charter schools are eligible for federal funds available to traditional public schools, such as IDEA and Title I and II funds.
+However, in several states, they do not receive the total equivalent of their district counterparts.
 For instance, New York charters only receive about 70% of a district school's total per-pupil allocation.
 Recent federal legislation provides grants to help charters with start-up costs.

 Do charter schools charge tuition?

 No. Charter schools are public schools and cannot charge tuition.

 Any child who is qualified under the laws of this State for admission to a public school is qualified for admission to a charter school.
 Immunization requirements for enrollment in public schools apply to charter school students as well.
 Admission to a charter school cannot be limited based on disability, race, creed, gender, national origin, religion, ancestry, intellectual ability, measures of achievement or aptitude, or athletic ability.

 On what basis may a charter school select students?